 The Parks & Recreation Department began scheduling the parks in mid-February for use in 2023.
 The Department also started issuing permits for special events held in City parks.
-Some of this year's events have included: a monthly Arts Market in Rollins Park, UNH Law School Graduation at White Park, several 5k road races, Making Strides at Memorial

-Field, several large tournaments featuring teams from all over New England, and the Multicultural Festival at Keach Park.
+Some of this year's events have included: a monthly Arts Market in Rollins Park, UNH Law School Graduation at White Park, several 5k road races, Making Strides at Memorial Field, several large tournaments featuring teams from all over New England, and the Multicultural Festival at Keach Park.

-Once again, this summer, the Parks & Recreation Department received sponsorship from the Walker Lecture Fund for the annual summer concert series.
+Once again, this past summer, the Parks & Recreation Department received sponsorship from the Walker Lecture Fund for the annual summer concert series.
 Over 20 free outdoor community concerts were held around the city.
 The Department also partnered with Red River Theatres to offer outdoor movies for the summer of 2023.

-The Parks & Recreation Department coordinates the City's annual July 4th Celebration and helped with the annual Wings & Wheels event at the Concord Airport.
-Staff continues to be involved with several events sponsored by Intown Concord and took part in the Concord School District's Back to School event held at Keach Park.
+The Parks & Recreation Department coordinated the City's annual July 4th Celebration and helped with the annual Wings & Wheels event at the Concord Airport.
+The Department was also involved with the Concord School District's back to school event that was held at Keach Park.
+This event was geared toward parents and students, and almost 1,000 people took part in the event.

 Wings & Wheels was held on September 17, 2023 at Concord Airport, and was well attended with attendance estimated to be around 2,000 people.
 The volunteer committee will continue to pursue activities to enhance the event that promotes STEM education and aviation.
-The committee is working on a 2024 date for the event.
+The 2024 event is scheduled for Sunday, September 29, 2024.